WangYuNeng/Ark/README.md

 - `n_path_filter`: A toy example that models the n-path filter with Ark.
 For more details, please refer to the descriptions in the paper.

-## TODOs

-- [ ] Port the old spice generation to the current implementation.
-- [ ] containerize the package.

 [^1]: For example, in macOS, it is possible that z3 solver failed to find the `libz3.dylib` even when z3 is installed with brew.
 This because somehow z3 looks for librariesin `/op/how/bin/` instead of `/opt/homebrew/lib`.
 One workaround is copying the `libz3.dylib` in`/opt/homebrew/lib` to a directory that z3 will access, e.g., `/Users/{username}/miniconda3/envs/{envname}/lib`.
 For more information, please refer to <https://github.com/pysmt/pysmt>